 The primary algorithm works by trading a single stock.
-However, the algorithm can be run multiple times and pointed at different stocks to reduce risk.
+However the algorithm can be run multiple times and pointed at different stocks to reduce risk.
 The algorithm works by allocating its money all at once.
-For every buy signal it buys as many stocks as possible.
-For every sell signal it sells as many stocks as possible.
+For every buy signal it buys as many stock as possible.
+For every sell signal it sells as manys tock as possible.